Queatz/web-mmo-engine/Readme.md

 ## Build the server

+Go to the ArangoDB web interface at http://localhost:8529 and login with the username/password that you setup when installing ArangoDB.

+Next, click on "Users" on the side navigation and created a new user with:

+    Username: slime
+    Password: slime

+This is the user the game server uses to save game data in the db.

-In the cloned directory, run the following command:
+Next, in the root cloned directory, run the following command:

 `./gradlew :server:war`